We recommend using the integration with the JFrog Jenkins Plugin, rather than using the following DSL.

 def server = Artifactory.server 'my-server-id'

-The next step is to create a NuGet or .NET Core Build instance:
+The next step is to create an Artifactory a Pip Build instance:

 Now let's define where the build should download its dependencies from.
 We set the Artifactory server instance we created earlier and the repository name on the resolver:

 It is mostly recommended to run pip commands inside a virtual environment, to achieve isolation for the pip build.
 To follow this recommendation, create a shell command which sets up a virtual environment.
 Let's save this shell command in a variable, we'll soon use:

 def virtual_env_activation = "source /Users/myUser/venv-example/bin/activate"

 Now we can download our project's dependencies as follows:

 def buildInfo = rtPip.install args: "-r python-example/requirements.txt", envActivation: virtual_env_activation